How to Play

 Decision Actions

-These actions carry weight and often trigger a dice check:
+These often trigger a dice check.

 | Action | Description |